Dre Campbell Farm

 Good and Bad Basil Companion Plants

-This article highlights some great companions plants to grow with basil.
-We’ve also included some not-so-great companions that can either hurt or hinder the growth of basil (Ocimum basilicum).
+This article highlights some great companion plants for growing basil.
+We’ve included some not-so-great companions that can hurt or hinder basil’s growth.

-Though basil is an herb, it thrives in the company of some vegetables and even some flowers.
+Though basil is an herb, it thrives in the company of some vegetables and flowers.

-Below, we’ll list some of the best and worst companions for basil.
+Below, we will list some of the best and worst companions for basil.

 Good Companion Plants for Basil

-• Asparagus: Ladybugs will flock to asparagus to eat the asparagus beetle eggs found on it.
-The ladybugs will also eat aphids and other pests that may affect basil.
-Basil, in turn, deters asparagus beetles.
+• Asparagus: Ladybugs flock to asparagus to eat the asparagus beetle eggs found on it.
+The ladybugs also eat aphids and other pests that may affect basil.

 • Beans: Basil increases the yield and repels Mexican bean beetles, while beans fix nitrogen in the soil.